funkybob/keyster/README.md

     d<key>\x00<value>

 ## Internals

-Currenltly the system uss lubuv as an asynchronous event loop, and a Red-Black tree as implemented by SGLib for key/value storage.
+Currenltly the system uses lubuv as an event loop, and a Red-Black tree as implemented by SGLib for key/value storage.